-Salary sacrifice schemes are explained in some detail in our article here, but a few readers have been in touch asking for more details and with some complicated questions which made our head hurt.
+Salary sacrifice schemes are explained in some detail in our separate article here, but a few readers have been in touch asking for more details and with some complicated questions which made our head hurt.
 So we asked an expert for some help to get them answered.
 Alison Argall is the Business Development Director at Tusker, a leasing company which specialises in salary sacrifice.
-She agreed to answer your questions in exchange for a mention of the company's website.
-So here it is.
+Here goes...

 How can I go about setting up a scheme at my company?